-Despite the Snow We're already getting excited about NJDC 2014 in Ames Iowa.
+The sun is shining, spring is here and it's time to hit the track!
+We're looking forward to NJDC 2014 in Ames Iowa.
 Track, Field, Archery, and Swimming!
-It's going to be a great season, send us a message to get more information about how to join us!
+It's going to be a great season, send us a message to get more information about you can get involved!

 Trent, Darrion and Coach Darla walk in the opening ceremonies of NJDC 2013.